crate/cratedb-datasets/README.md

 Datasets used in courses at the [CrateDB Academy](https://learn.cratedb.com) can be found in the `academy` subdirectory.

+## Developer Relations datasets

+Datasets used in developer relations talks, workshops and other projects can be found in the `devrel` subdirectory.

 ## Contributions

 Before adding files to this repository, please make sure to install [Git LFS]